 Who I am

 Getting to where I am today has been quite an effort, but one I’m proud of.
 After several setbacks, I decided that professional help was not for me.
 I felt I was treated like I was just another case, rather than an individual.
 I created my own therapy: writing.
 Battling my anorexia without someone else analysing me, instead focusing on my problems myself (and writing them down) has shown me that it’s not just health is on the inside; it’s beauty as well.
-I feel beautiful when I’m healthy and capable of enjoying life, when I embrace what is prettiest about me rather than nitpicking on what I don’t like, when I accept who I am instead of constantly criticising myself.
+I feel beautiful when I’m healthy and capable of enjoying life, when I embrace what is rather than nitpicking on what I don’t like, when I accept who I am instead of constantly criticising myself.
 I feel beautiful when I have actually achieved something as a person.
 It’s about who I am, and who I’m becoming.
 It’s all about my mindset, and not about a number.